fantasycalendar/obsidian-fantasy-calendar/README.md

 Moons may be displayed or hidden by selecting the option in the menu.

+Additionally, there is a "Toggle Moons" command available when a calendar is open.

 #### View Day

 An arbitrary date can be opened by selecting View Day.
 Additionally, the current date of the calendar may also be set to this date.